 In Harmony provides an instrument for every child.
-We also have a range of tuned and untuned instruments in school as well as those on loan from Newcastle Music Service to be used in 'Band in a Box' sessions.
+We also have a range of tuned and untuned instruments in school as well as access to a loan provision from Newcastle Music Service.

 We have access to 'Charanga,' the online music scheme, which provides a wealth of resources to use in class, including many music clips from a variety of times and musical traditions for listening and appraising.